 Now, I’m not a video person normally.
 I know that when it comes to documenting cruises people broadly fall into the bloggers or vloggers camp.
 The personable, attractive, or egotistic people prefer to use video.
 I like the first of those sorts of people – well, the clue’s in their adjective – and seethe jealously at the second group while avoiding like the plague the third bunch.
 I also don’t fit into any category there which is why the written form and photography are the realms in which I inhabit.
 But when it comes to finding out about things – cruise ships, for instance – people also fall broadly into those who prefer to read and those who would rather watch moving images.
 To simply ignore one group of people trying to get information goes against what I’ve always asserted the internet should be about and so I have begun to consider embracing – after a series of microscopic baby-steps – video a little more.
 Maybe my voice will appear on a video in 2029.
 Perhaps a split-second reflection of my ears around 2036.
 Anything could happen.

 I took a lot of video.
 The raw clips you don’t want to see, trust me.
 However, I have edited together several minutes of venues inside and outside taken across this Scarlet Lady cruise.
-If you’re the sort of person who prefers a seven-minute video to a four-minute read then you’re in for a treat.
+If you’re the sort of person who prefers a seven-minute video to a four-minute read then you’re in for a treat (temporarily removed).

 All the video for this cruise was taken on my phone.
 I had to stop to move files off my phone and onto a portable SSD a couple of times because I was running out of space.
 I’ll probably use more of a hybrid solution of phone and camera video in the future because my camera deals with low light so well and allows me to really play around with depth of field while my phone has better opportunities for stabilisation through using the gimbal.
 Gosh!
 Who cares about any of that!?